Ashwini-Manohar-Palghamol/EDA/README.md

 # EDA
-exploratory data analysis is an approach to analyzing data sets to summarize their main characteristics, often with visual methods
+Exploratory data analysis is an approach to analyzing data sets to summarize their main characteristics, often with visual methods